 The people in charge of this crawling task, called scraping, are the so-called bots or crawlers.
 They are robots that are dedicated to automatically navigate through web pages, collecting data or information present in them.

 The types of data that can be obtained are very varied.
 For example, there are tools that are responsible for price mapping, i.e., obtaining information on hotel or travel prices for comparison sites.
 Other techniques such as SERP scraping are used to find out the first results in search engines for certain keywords.

 Data scraping is used by most large companies.
 Perhaps the clearest example is Google: where do you think it gets all the information it needs to index websites?
 Its bots continuously analyze the web to find and classify content by relevance.

 Protecting your data from Data Scraping

 Data scraping is a practice that continues to raise some eyebrows, as it is considered unethical in some quarters.
-In the end, in many cases, it is used to obtain data from other web pages to replicate them in a new one through the use of an API, which in some cases could lead to copying or duplication of information.
+In the end, in many cases, it is used to obtain data from other web pages.
+Its main goal is to replicate them in a new one through the use of an API.
+In some cases, it could lead to copying or duplication of information.

-Also, these bots can be designed to navigate automatically through a website, even creating fake accounts, hence in many websites, you will see the typical captcha to confirm that you are not a bot.
+Also, these bots can be designed to navigate automatically through a website, even creating fake accounts.
+Hence, on many websites, you will see the typical captcha to confirm that you are not a bot.